Skip to content

 Endorsed by the Quranicpedia Review Board · جون 2026

 In Sūrah An-Naba (78:38) the Spirit (al-Rūḥ) and the angels stand in ranks on the Day of Judgement, and none may speak except whom the All-Merciful permits, saying only what is right.
-The verse pictures total stillness before God and intercession only by His leave (cf. 70:4, 97:4, 2:255, 20:109).
+The verse pictures total stillness before God — intercession only by His leave (70:4, 97:4, 2:255, 20:109).
+If even the mightiest stand silent, the door open now is the one God Himself invites you through: to come to Him directly, today — and you already know there is no one else to turn to.

 Overview